trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/OrgShape.md

 ### `getOrgRecord()` → `Organization`

-Private method for pulling the Organization record Note: We&apos;re suppressing PMD warning on Crud Checking because we want everyone to be able to pull this read-only record.
+Private method for pulling the Organization record Note: We're suppressing PMD warning on Crud Checking because we want everyone to be able to pull this read-only record.

 ### `getOrgShape()` → `Organization`